 Communicate to your children that when you’re at your workplace at home, it is time for them to engage in other activities.

-Steer them towards different activities on each day, such as puzzles, painting, craft activities etc. Even kids will benefit from the routine, clearly set by you.
+Steer them towards different activities each day, such as puzzles, painting, craft activities, etc. Even kids will benefit from the routine, clearly set by you.

 Act as if working remotely isn’t home during the scheduled work shift.

 Juggling the roles of a dedicated employee and a caring parent can be quite stressful for you during this time.

 Long hours of meeting and deadlines are inevitable keeping you busy with work obligations.
 The lockdown situation has left parents with no assistance from babysitters or daycare centers.

 Acknowledge that the situation is not the same and all of us trying to adjust to the new normal.
 Therefore, it is important to make a schedule with your partner to divide the responsibility of childcare.

 Swapping in and out of childcare duties allows each parent to have dedicated work timings with enhanced productivity.
 If you allocate time to concentrate solely on work ensures each parent gets key tasks done without resentment.
 Divide the work in a way that one parent stays away from children and focuses solely on work while other look after them.